Congregation (song): Recording

 The song was recorded at Southern Ground Studios in Nashville, Tennessee and featured in the third episode of TV documentary Foo Fighters: Sonic Highways which documents the music history of Nashville.
 The third episode of Foo Fighters: Sonic Highways focuses on the country music scene of Nashville that is known as the Nashville sound.
 Foo Fighters' bassist Nate Mendel told NME that "The song 'Congregation' is a play on how a lot of the folks in the Nashville country music scene came together in church, in a sort of gospel environment, to learn their craft."

-Foo Fighters' front man Dave Grohl told Q that of the collaboration with Zac Brown: "Zac Brown is an enormous country star.
+Foo Fighters' frontman Dave Grohl told Q: "Zac Brown is an enormous country star.
 I met him in a store and he asked me to produce an album.
 I'd never heard of him.
 I said to someone, 'Zac Brown has asked me to produce him' - they said, 'You should do it, he's huge' So I did the record without hearing any of his songs."
 Grohl also explained that the lyrics: "And they're singing like a bluebird in the round," references Nashville's iconic Bluebird Café, stating that "The Bluebird I knew a little bit about, but I learned a lot," explained Grohl.
 "In Nashville, it seems like there are these rites of passage that you have to go through to become a star, whether you're a singer or a songwriter, and the Bluebird is really one of those.
 If you can get down at the Bluebird, you've got a gig."